wangsx-cn/wangsx-cn.github.io/_pages/research.md

 ### Studied During Bachelar
 * I got GPA of 92.19% (4.22 in 5, equivalently) in the third academic year and 90.13% (4.01 in 5, equivalently) in the previous three academic years

-## Academic Activities
-I am an active reviewer for IEEE Transactions on Signal Processing and IEEE Transactions on Instrumentation and Measurement.
-I also occasionally reviewed papers for IEEE Signal Processing Letters, IEEE Transactions on Circuits and Systems, and IISE Transactions.
-I never delayed the review process.
-All my review comments have been returned within the first two weeks after I received the invitations.
-Also, all my comments are quite detailed and well justified.